 Your brand guidelines and an explanation of all the elements of your brand model including the purpose, positioning, promise, values and personality

 If you haven’t got brand guidelines, the brand consultancy will suggest preparing these first.
 That, after all, is what they do.
 A tone of voice agency might struggle.
 Brand development is not what they tend to do.
 You’ll be offered workshops where writing is explored and trends in tone and messaging are identified.
 This will reveal the writing needs of the organisation but won’t lead to a brand model.
-And without a brand model, with a distinctive brand personality, there is nothing to for the tone of voice scheme to aim to express through language.
+And without a brand model, with a defined brand personality, there is nothing distinctive for the tone of voice scheme to aim to express through language.

 What you should look for in a tone of voice proposal?